HIVEMIND23/LULZ23/README.md

-#HIVEMIND23 is dedicated to the Beauty of Humankind when we Work together.
+#HIVEMIND23 is dedicated to the Beauty and CONSCIOUSNESS
+of Humankind when we Collaborate to do the Great Work together.